If you have a question that we have not answered for you, please contact us for more information.

 1. In-Company GCA Liaison Officers (GLOs)

-In order to ensure optimum communication between GCA and participating companies, GCA Liaison Officers (GLOs) operate in most GAC companies.
-The GLOs act in an important role between participating companies and GCA, including co-ordinating the learning and development programme for the year and supporting GCA course participants.
-Being local, the GLOs can respond quickly to specific enquiries and company needs.
+GCA Liaison Officers (GLOs) operate in most GAC companies to ensure optimum communication between GCA and participating companies.
+The GLOs play an essential role in the relationship between participating companies and GCA, including coordinating the learning and development programme for the year and supporting GCA course participants.
+Being local, the GLOs can respond quickly to specific inquiries and company needs.

 2. Dedicated GCA Learning Environments

-Dedicated workstations with high-speed internet access create good learning environments, and allow participants to undertake learning away from their work – and promote optimal concentration and learning productivity.
+Dedicated workstations with high-speed internet access create good learning environments, allow participants to undertake learning away from their work, and promote optimal concentration and learning productivity.

 The majority of GCA’s courses are designed by GAC and for GAC.
-Many courses have a senior management representative who acts as the ‘Course Ambassador’.
+Many courses have a senior management representative as the ‘Course Ambassador.’
 They work with the GCA Instructional Designers to develop a course that meets their desired learning objectives.
 They remain involved by actively promoting the course to the relevant participants.

-The advantages of this approach are that GCA courses are always relevant and directly aligned to GAC strategic objectives.
+This approach can ensure that GCA courses are always relevant and directly aligned with GAC's strategic objectives.
 It also means that all of the courses are directly demand-driven and outcome-oriented.
-Every GCA course aligns with a number of Essential 7’s core actions and measures to ensure consistency in the delivery of our strategic management system.

 Additionally, courses are reviewed regularly to ensure that resources and activities are up-to-date and continue to meet the stated learning objectives.